tomjoht/tomjoht.github.io/_posts/2016/2016-01-10-why-simple-tools-become-complex.md

 The problem is that the ways to handle the publishing requirements have now made my Jekyll process pretty freaking complicated, and if I were to get hit by a bus (which is not unlikely given that I ride my bike to work through busy streets with commuters), my colleagues would either struggle to figure out just how to configure it, or they would abandon it for another tool.

-The problem with bleeding-edge tools is that they rarely satisfy the requirements placed on tech writers.
+Bleeding-edge tools rarely satisfy the requirements placed on tech writers.
 For example, I was looking more closely at [Contentful](http://www.contentful.com), an API-based CMS that looks to be bleeding edge.
 Do you think you could use a variable within a topic so that the same content source might use a different term depending on the output?
 If so, I didn't see that capability.

 Or take [readme.io](http://readme.io).
 Looks cool, right?
 But what if you want to re-use the same chunk of content in multiple outputs.
 Not possible.
 (In fact, I don't even think multiple outputs beyond basic versioning are possible.)